The Ultimate Guide to Live Sales Demos

 Every prospect wants a demo that looks as though it was cooked just for them.
 They don’t want to eat another prospect’s leftovers.
 During a live sales call, the demo you share should reflect your prospect’s vertical market (not the last prospect’s) and/or specific product use case.

-Deliver it: Use a demo creation platform to easily pre-create multiple demos that are customized for the vertical markets.
+Deliver it: Use a demo creation platform to easily pre-create multiple demos customized for the vertical markets.

 Want more live sales demo tips?
 Check out 5 Things Every Prospect Wants During a Live Sales Demo.